polytechnice-si/4A_ISA_TheCookieFactory/docker/README.md

 azrael:tcf mosser$ docker build -t petitroll/tcf-int .
 ```

-To start the image and oveeriding the default environment variable, one can use the `-e` option:
+To start the image and overriding the default environment variable, one can use the `-e` option:

 ```
 azrael:tcf mosser$ run --rm -d -p 8080:8080 \